ppremru/LaunchFieldKitAdoption/README.md

 ### Bringing it all together

-**Enablement Recommendations** are organized into two categories:
+Completing structured courses, reading, experimentation and collaboration are essential to mastering the skills of the product stack:

 1. **Red Hat Learning Subscriptions (RHLS)**
 RHLS courses offer structured, comprehensive Red Hat training with features like hands-on labs, instructor-led videos, and expert support, which are not typically found in free courses.
 2. **Independent Learning**
 Free courses often provide foundational knowledge but may not offer the same level of depth, real-world application, and certification preparation.

-**Additional Recommendations** such as hands-on learning and discovery as well as team collaboration is essential to mastering the skills of the product stack:

 3. **Hands-on Exploration**
 Empower the team with a secure sandbox environment, offering the freedom to innovate and experiment without consequences.
 4. **Collaboration**
 Foster peer-to-peer learning by regularly demonstrating experiments, problems, and solutions.

 ## Enablement Recommendations

+Collection of recommended links for RHLS and Independent Learning:

 * [Foundations](./foundations.md)
 * [Red Hat Enterprise Linux (RHEL)](./rhel.md)